The 12th conference comes under the title of Green energy and future of the Czech Republic

 - In what way will new gases and innovative technologies be prioritised in energy regulation?

 Block 3 Decentralisation and aggregation in the energy industry

 The energy revolution connected with the decentralisation of energy generation sources is entering the next stage.
 After the politicians and governments of the individual states, market participants and now corporate and private investors have been fully drawn into it.
 The words “environmental sustainability” is what brings together all the success.
 However, the incorporation of an increasingly greater amount of renewables into the electrical grid is giving rise to a number of practical questions.
 These apply to the present and future ancillary services, accumulation of energy, “smart grids” or consumers and communities who not only consume energy but also generate it.
 The end of the conference will be devoted to discussion about new technologies and innovations, and the need for it to be properly laid down in legislation and regulation.

 - Will “green” European money come to investors in the energy industry sooner from private banks or from the National Development Bank, which is to integrate all available investment instruments?

 - Which new technologies in the energy industry have not been sufficiently embedded in current legislation?

-- At what stage is the enabling of the role of the electricity market aggregator in the Czech Republic?
+- How is the Czech energy sector prepared to work with aggregators on the electricity market in the Czech Republic?

 - What are the first experiences of energy communities and multilateral business models?

-- What is preventing faster deployment of smart meters, which are a condition for establishing an active customer?
+- What will the DataHub bring and what prevents faster implementation of smart meters, which are a condition for creation of the active customer?